AlexRDZDB/AlexRDZDB/README.md

 ## 🤖Check out my Projects!
 - **Puzzlebot Challenge (Ongoing):** The goal of this project is to create a vision controlled system for a Puzzlebot Robot, provided by Manchester Robotics
 - **[2D Robotic Manipulator](https://github.com/AlexRDZDB/2DManipulatorPlanner.git):** This week-long project focuses on using motion planning to move the end-effector of a 2D robotic arm from one pose to another while avoiding obstacles
+- **[Coppelia SIM Visual Servoing Demo](https://github.com/AlexRDZDB/VisionBasedServoing.git):** A project developed for my Robotics class that introduced me to working with CoppeliaSim.
+In this simple demo, I control a Pioneer3DX robot using vision sensors to track and approach a green sphere as it moves along a set path using ROS2.

 ## 🤝Volunteer Work
 - **FIRST Team Captain and Mentor:** I spent three years as the team captain for my school's First Robotics Competition Team.
 During college, I volunteered as a team mentor for one year.
 I led the design, construction and programming efforts for the team during this time.